 Your server and other PCC hardware are plugged into an APC UPS battery backup device in your office or server location.
 The device provides some protection against unexpected surges and brown-outs.

 If you know ahead of time that your power may fail or office may flood, you should turn off the APC and unplug it from the wall for added protection.

-Unplug the Phone Cord from the Modem
+Unplug the Phone Cord from Any Telephone Modems

+If your office has a telephone modem, you should disconnect it.
 Telephone cords carry a small electrical current, and a power surge on a line can damage your equipment.
 Unplug the phone cord from your modem if you are expecting a storm.